While purchasing a WordPress web solution, you need to identify the required features and the access level of your website.

 - Do I have the latest version of the code available?

-- Do I own all the required licenses to all plugins?
+- Do I own all the required licenses for all plugins?

 - Do I own all the content on the website, and can I update it?